Twofold Multiprior Preferences and Failures of Contingent Reasoning: Model and Representation

+The relation $\succ$ can be interpreted as the preference comparisons that the decision maker is willing to make with sufficient conviction.
+The relation $\succ$ can also be interpreted as describing choices under a status quo \citep{bewley2002knightian}.
+In that case, $f\succ g$ means that $f$ is chosen from the set $\{f,g\}$ when $g$ is the default, or status quo, option; and $f\bowtie g$ means that $f$ is not chosen, and the status quo not abandoned.
+See Section~\ref{sec_rational} for an explicit model of choice under a status quo.

-Throughout the paper, we only consider binary relations $\succ$ that, when restricted to constant acts, are the asymmetric part of a complete and transitive binary relation $\succeq$.
-We will then denote by $\sim$ the symmetric part of $\succeq$ over constant acts.
-Thus, $\sim$ is only used to compare constant acts.
+Throughout the paper, we will focus on binary relations $\succ$ that, when restricted to constant acts, are the asymmetric part of a complete and transitive binary relation $\succsim$.
+We will then denote by $\sim$ the symmetric part of $\succsim$ over constant acts.
+Thus, $\sim$ will only be used to compare constant acts.